MA in History

 Of the eight semester courses (32 credits) needed to satisfy the requirement of work in residence, all students must take the following four courses:

 All students pursuing an MA degree in History are required to demonstrate graduate-level reading proficiency in a relevant foreign language prior to completion of the degree.
-Language proficiency can be demonstrated either through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.
+Language proficiency can be demonstrated either through a language examination or successful completion of a noncredit graduate-level foreign language reading course offered by Boston University.
 Students are expected to qualify at the start of their work in residence (except in cases where, for a language such as Russian or Arabic, it is recognized that additional time may be required).